 - Some research projects such as Biobank.
 Patients need to contact Biobank directly if they have signed up to this and they do not want their data shared with Biobank.

-- Anonymised or aggregated data being shared with Clinical Commissioning Groups for audit or payment purposes; see section 9 above.
+- Anonymised or aggregated data being shared with Integrated Care Board for audit or payment purposes; see section 9 above.

 - The Summary Care Record; see section 6 above.

 To find out more about the wider use of confidential personal information and to register your choice to opt out, please visit Your NHS Data Matters.
 On this web page you will: